Skip to content

 Is the car at its end-of-life?

-Not only businesses have an environmental responsibility for the car; the last owner of the car also has obligations since he or she must hand over the car to an approved car breaker.
+The last owner of an end-of-life vehicle also has an environmental responsibility for the vehicle.
+The owner is obliged to hand over the vehicle for environmental treatment, either with the importer/the dealer, a repair shop, or a car breaker that is approved for receiving end-of-life vehicles.
 In this connection an incentive system has been introduced: a car scrapping premium is paid to the last owner of the car when it is taken to a car breaker.

 Shortcuts